Commonplace Health Check

 Maintenance observations:

-Do not claim the installation is fixed unless you reran the failing check and it passed.
+Do not claim the installation is fixed unless the failing check passes in the same launch class that originally failed.